 Fulbright Commission ; The Study of the US Institute for European Student Leaders

 This funded US study programme allows you an insightful academic as well as cultural experience.
 Read the case study of a St Andrews student who successfully applied to the programme.

 Provides students with paid, relevant work experience in the Life Sciences sector.
-Open to undergraduate students in 1st, 2nd or 3rd year, who are studying a Life Science degree at a Scottish University.
+Open to undergraduate students who are studying at a UK University.
 Placements last from ten to twelve weeks between June and September each year.
-Opportunities for the 2017 programme will be advertised from 1st - 28th February on the ScotGrad website.

 Cancer Research UK